 Essentially, they crawl all over the internet, discover content and take the information back to index.
 The index is fed through the algorithm, which then matches your website to a search query.
 (You can find out more about this process here.)

-How to get started with SEO
+How can you get started with SEO?

 As you might have gathered, SEO is a big topic...

 ...and putting powerful SEO solutions into practice is not always easy.
 As an expert search engine optimisation agency, we’re here and very happy to help!

 It all starts with booking in a free consultation with us, where we’ll not only (as we mentioned above) complete an SEO audit of your website for you, but review your overall website effectiveness, your content, social media activity and much more.